 - Sterilized glass jars.
 These are essential if you’re looking to store your chili jam for a long period.
 You can use a plastic container if you don’t have anything, but you’ll need to store this in the fridge straight away.
 I’ll show you how to do this a little further down the page if you’re unsure!
 I also have a full post all about how to sterilize jars if you’d like more information.

-Start by de-seeding and roughly chopping your chilies (you can leave the seeds in if you like, for a spicier jam) along with the ginger and garlic.
-Get them in a food processor and blitz until it starts to form a paste.
+1. Start by de-seeding and roughly chopping your chilies (you can leave the seeds in if you like, for a spicier jam).

-Then it’s as simple as adding the paste to a pot along with all the other ingredients.
+5. Add the paste to a pot along with all the other ingredients.
+Stir until the sugar dissolves.

 PRO TIP: If your jars have a rubber ring around the lids, remember to take them off before putting them in the oven!

-- It forms a key part of the sweet chili dressing in this crunchy Asian salad.
+- It forms a key part of the sweet chili dressing in this crunchy chopped Asian salad.

 - Try sweet chili jam glazed halloumi for the perfect summery appetizer.

-- Use it in a grilled cheese toastie for the best cheesy snack.
+- Use it in a grilled cheese for the best cheesy snack.

-- Drizzle it over chicken poke bowls or baked salmon poke bowls.
+- Drizzle it over grilled chicken poke bowls, baked salmon poke bowls, this salmon sushi bake, or mini baked salmon sushi cups.

-- Use it as a dipping sauce with chicken and mushroom potstickers, or drizzle it over smash dumpling tacos.
+- Use it as a dipping sauce with chicken and mushroom potstickers, drizzle it over smash dumpling tacos or mini crispy dumpling cups.

 I think it has the perfect level of heat!
-It’s softened with the sugar so it’s really quite mild.
-If you’re worried, you can take 2 chilies out and add one roughly chopped red pepper instead.
+It’s softened with the sugar, so it’s really quite mild.
+If you’re worried, you can take two chilies out and add one roughly chopped red pepper instead.

 When stored in sterilized jars, chili jam will last for months at room temperature, unopened.
 Once you open it, store it in the fridge and it will still last for months.
 Just make sure you’re always using a clean spoon when you’re getting anything out of it to prevent cross-contamination.